Trailblazers

 • Product Form: Hardback

 In 1907, a lesbian feminist vegetarian stepped into male history.
-She was one of nineteen Finnish politicians, the first women in the world to be elected to the ruling body of any country.
+She was one of nineteen female Finnish politicians, the first women in the world to be elected to the ruling body of any country.
 These women sparked a chain reaction that would ignite across the globe.
-More – many, many more - were to follow.
+More – many, many more – were to follow.

 Trailblazers is the story of some of the most extraordinary women – from Afghanistan to Zimbabwe – who trailblazed their way into a privileged male-only space: electoral representation.
 From aristocratic revolutionaries to women from the poorest backgrounds, these trailblazers risked everything to claim space in the corridors of power.
 Some faced arrest, exile, torture, even death.
 But nearly all of them had one thing in common: they defied the rules, challenged male authority and demanded a voice, not just for themselves but for the women in their country.

-Paula Bartley is an independent scholar and former Senior Lecturer in History at the University of Wolverhampton.
-She is the author of Ellen Wilkinson (2014), Votes for Women (2007), Emmeline Pankhurst (2002), and The Changing Role of Women (1996).
+Dr. Paula Bartley is Honorary Research Fellow at the University of Warwick.
+She is the author of Women's Activism in Twentieth Century Britain (2022), Labour Women in Power (2019), Queen Victoria (2016), Ellen Wilkinson (2014), Votes for Women (2007), Emmeline Pankhurst (2002), and The Changing Role of Women (1996).